RReverser/duktape/doc/sandboxing.rst

   it from sandboxed code.
 You can still cherry pick individual functions to be exposed directly or through a wrapper.

-* ``Duktape.Buffer`` allows creation of buffers and internal keys (through buffer-to-string coercion) and thus provides access to internal properties.
+* Node.js ``Buffer``, ``ArrayBuffer``, and other buffer bindings allow creation of buffers and internal keys (through buffer-to-string coercion) and thus provides access to internal properties.
 See separate section on internal properties.

 * ``Duktape.dec()`` allows decoding of string data into a buffer value and thus provides access to internal properties.